 Emails should only be sent to people who, in some way, have given you permission to email.

 2 – Build Organic Email Lists

 Organic email lists are simply those made up of people who’ve volunteered them.
-They are pre-qualified since they’ve already indicated interest in your product or company.
-Obviously, anyone who’s previously had contact with you, or done business, would automatically qualify.
+They are pre-qualified since they’ve already indicated an interest in your product or company.
+Anyone who’s previously had contact with you, or done business, would automatically qualify.

 Beyond that, here are a few ideas for getting people to type in their email:

-- Premium content on your website, such as e-books or training videos
+- Premium content on your websites, such as eBooks or training videos

 - Monthly newsletters

 - An online forum or talkback area with email registration